-The work group recommends that the NAIC model regulation be revised, which involves following certain NAIC processes.
+The IDTWG recommends that the NAIC revises the model regulation, which involves following certain NAIC processes.
 The IDTWG will help move the process forward by identifying issues and drafting documents to present to HATF as requested.

 As a result of this revision to the NAIC model regulation, both the NAIC Health Insurance Reserve Model Regulation and the Accounting Practices & Procedures Manual Appendix A-010 will need to be updated.
 Section 25 of the proposed valuation manual (VM-25) will need to be modified as well.
 The basic requirements of the new valuation process would be in these documents, with the actual table maintained on a website.
 Sufficient detail should be provided for companies to know about the need to combine company experience with the approved table values.
-The work group recommends that calculation details, including credibility rules, be incorporated into a new actuarial guideline rather than the model regulation.
+The IDTWG recommends that calculation details, including credibility rules, be incorporated into a new actuarial guideline rather than the model regulation.
 The actuarial guideline also would identify the location of the 2013 IDI Valuation Table.
 The actuarial guideline could be updated by the NAIC as appropriate (including the 2013 Valuation Table), without requiring state-by-state adoption of revised regulations.
-A proposed actuarial guideline is in Appendix 3.
+A proposed actuarial guideline is in Appendix 3, subject to modification by NAIC staff, Academy staff, and the IDTWG.